Payment Review

 Pros

-• Multiple pricing model options: blended, PAYG, and IC+/IC++
+• Multiple pricing model options: blended, pay-as-you-go, and interchange-plus

 Cons